Cisco ACI

 At a very high level, Kubernetes Networking 101 enables a group of hosts to be viewed as a single compute instance.
 The single compute instance, consisting of multiple physical hosts, is used to deploy containers.
 This offers an entirely different abstraction level to our single-container deployments.

-Users start to think about high-level application services and the concept of service design only.
-They are no longer concerned with individual container deployment as the orchestrator looks after the deployment, scale, and management.
+Users start thinking about high-level application services and the concept of service design only.
+They are no longer concerned with individual container deployment, as the orchestrator looks after the deployment, scale, and management.

 For example, if users specify to the orchestration system they want a specific type of application with defined requirements, now deploy it for me.
 The orchestrator manages the entire rollout, specifies the targeted hosts, and manages the container lifecycle.
 The user doesn’t get involved with host selection.
 This abstraction allows users to focus only on design and workload requirements – the orchestrator takes care of all the low-level deployment and management details.